Google details new Drive for Desktop client replacing Backup and Snyc - News Break

 Google details new Drive for Desktop client replacing Backup and Snyc

 Google is streamlining its Drive sync services Mac and Windows with a new Drive for Desktop app, which will replace the prior Backup and Sync service in September.
 Google Drive is a cloud document storage and sync service available across most platforms and the web.
-Both enterprise and consumer users have been able to access the service through two apps on desktop, but Google is transitioning those apps into a single, unified experience starting Monday.forums.appleinsider.com
+Both enterprise and consumer users have been able to access the service through two apps on desktop, but Google is transitioning those apps into a single, unified experience starting Monday. — Googlesays the new app should provide a better in-line experience similar to accessing files directly within the file system.
+Local files are automatically synced to the cloud in the background, so users don't need to wait on manually synced files.appleinsider.com

 Comments / 0